verse-pbc/nostr_push_service/frontend/SETUP_FIREBASE.md

 # Setting Up Firebase for Web Push Notifications

-This guide explains how to configure Firebase Cloud Messaging (FCM) for web push notifications with the Plur Push Service.
+This guide explains how to configure Firebase Cloud Messaging (FCM) for web push notifications with the Nostr Push Service.

 ## Prerequisites